Get

 6. Lack of Physical Exercise

-Dogs that aren’t being given the opportunity to run or even walk to burn off their excess energy can become destructive.
-This kind of reaction is essentially a cry for help but can definitely become a habit if the problem isn’t addressed.
+Dogs that aren’t being given the opportunity to run or even walk to burn off their excess energy can become frustrated, restless, and more likely to develop problem behaviors.
+This kind of reaction is often related to unmet physical and mental needs, but can definitely become a habit if the problem isn’t addressed.

 7. Danger or Threat